-If a Muslim is overwhelmed by nausea and they vomit during their fast, does vomiting break your fast in this case?
-No it does not break it.
+If a Muslim is overwhelmed by nausea and they vomit during their fast, does vomiting break the fast in this case?
+No, it does not break it.

 As a Muslim, keep in mind that vomiting is not a bad thing all.
 Throwing up is your body’s violent reaction to expelling something from your system.